3bdezign/insta-likes/README.md

 it will cycle thro 13 profiles that you select and usually takes 2mins finish you can run it as many times as you want on as many profiles as you

-the "insta-like-all" macro will like all the posts on one profile and can usually do 60-70 likes until the browser lags out
+the "insta-like-all" macro will like all the posts on one profile (tested 800+)

 # setup